All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Free Download: Decision Matrix Injectable vs oral GLP-1 (compare effectiveness, convenience, cost, and daily routine side by side.
 Get yours free) we'll email it to you instantly.
 [Download Now]

 Weight loss data tells a similar story.
 Oral semaglutide at the standard 14 mg dose produces meaningful weight loss, but generally less than the injectable version at higher doses.
-The injectable weight management dose (2.4 mg weekly) is specifically optimized for weight loss and has stronger trial data supporting it.
+The injectable weight management dose (2.4 mg weekly) is specifically improved for weight loss and has stronger trial data supporting it.

 Higher oral doses are being studied.
 Early data on oral semaglutide at 25 mg and even 50 mg daily suggest weight loss results that get closer to what the injection achieves.
 These higher-dose oral formulations may change the comparison significantly as more data becomes available.